 CIRCLE: Pray for your friends and loved ones to forgive as Christ has forgiven you.

-CITY: Pray for the city to begin to see and receive the forgiveness.
+CITY: Pray for the city to begin to see and receive the forgiveness of God in every believer that they meet.

 CHURCH: Pray for the church, that we will model the same forgiveness that we have received.